AdobeDocs/advertising.en/help/dsp/campaign-management/ads/ad-qa.md

 ---
 # Review Ad Settings Using Spreadsheets

-You can download the settings for all ads in a campaign.<!-- Clarify once I can get this to work: Do these include all ads in the campaign, only active ads in live or pending campaigns, or what?
+You can download the settings for all ads in a campaign in XLSX (Excel spreadsheet) format for review.<!-- Clarify once I can get this to work: Do these include all ads in the campaign, only active ads in live or pending campaigns, or what?
 And does it include all possible settings, or just a subset?  -->

 >[!TIP]
 >